Clan MacLachlan and the Jacobite Rebellion

 of their birth.

-Ghostly Legends From The Rebellion
+Legends From The Rebellion Years

 - The Brounie's Warning.
 One night during the summer of 1745 as the clouds

-of conflict were gathering, Lachlan MacLachlan of MacLachlan, the 17th
+of conflict were gathering, Lachlan MacLachlan of MacLachlan, the 17th Chief

-himself wholly to his cellar for some time, the Cheif descended into the
+to his cellar for some time, the Cheif descended into the cellar to seek his

-cellar to seek his advice.
-On the Chief's approach, Master Harry burst
+advice.
+On the Chief's approach, Master Harry burst into tears for he had

-into tears for he had been mourning the unavoidable downfall that would
+been mourning the unavoidable downfall that would soon befall the clan that

-soon befall the clan that he had guarded and loved for unnumbered generations.
+he had guarded and loved for unnumbered generations.

-'What is the cause of your grief, Master Harry?' said the young Chief,
+'What is the cause of your grief, Master Harry?' said the young Chief, 'have

-'have any of the servants been annoying you?'
+any of the servants been annoying you?'

 'No, my Chief, none.' responded the brounie.